sebt3/vraquier/README.md

+# DEPRECATED

+Since Cilium now does this for all my use-cases, this project is abandonware

 # Vraquier

 A poor-man "load-balancer" controller for kubernetes clusters without a cloud-controller.
 For when even kube-vip or metalLB are to much.